EB Visas

 1. Persons of extraordinary ability in the sciences, arts, education, business, or athletics.
 Applicants in this category must have extensive documentation displaying national or international acclaim and recognition in the field of expertise.
 Such applicants do not have to have a particular job offer, so long as they enter the U.S. to continue work in the field in which they possess extraordinary ability.
 Such applicants can file their petition with the United States Citizenship and Immigration Services (USCIS), rather than through an employer;

-2. Outstanding professors and researchers with at least three years of experience in teaching or research are recognized internationally.
-No labor certification is required for this classification, but the prospective employer must provide a job offer and file a petition with the United States Citizenship and Immigration Services (USCIS); and,
+2. Outstanding professors and researchers with at least three years of teaching or research experience are recognized internationally.
+This classification does not require labor certification, but the employer must provide a job offer and file a petition with USCIS.

-3. Certain executives and managers have been employed at least one of the three preceding years by the overseas affiliate, the parent company, subsidiary, or branch of the U.S. employer.
+3. Certain executives and managers must have worked for at least one of the last three years for the overseas affiliate, parent company, subsidiary, or branch of the U.S. employer.
 The applicant must be coming to work in a managerial or executive capacity.
-No labor certification is required for this classification, but the prospective employer must provide a job offer and file a petition with the United States Citizenship and Immigration Services (USCIS).
+This classification does not require labor certification, but the employer must provide a job offer and file a petition with USCIS.

 WHAT IS CONSIDERED “EXTRAORDINARY ABILITY”?

-EMPLOYMENT SECOND PREFERENCE (EB-2 VISA): ADVANCED DEGREE HOLDERS OR EXCEPTIONAL ABILITY
+EMPLOYMENT SECOND PREFERENCE (EB-2 VISAS): ADVANCED DEGREE HOLDERS OR EXCEPTIONAL ABILITY

-This category also makes up 28.6 percent of the employment-based visa limit, plus any unused Employment-Based First Preference visas.
-The EB-2 visa is primarily for those foreign nationals with advanced degrees—such as a doctor’s degree or a master’s degree—or a baccalaureate/bachelor’s degree plus five years progressive work experience in that field, or for those with “exceptional ability.”
-The EB-2 visa requires a labor certification from the U.S. Department of Labor (DOL).
-Also, it requires that a U.S. employer petition for the EB-2 visa applicant, except if they fall under the “national interest exemption” (and are granted a National Interest Waiver), which will be explained in detail later in the chapter.
-The subgroups of an EB-2 visa are as follows:
+This category also makes up 28.6 percent of the employment-based visas limit, plus any unused Employment-Based First Preference visas.
+The EB-2 visas is primarily for those foreign nationals with advanced degrees—such as a doctor’s degree or a master’s degree—or a baccalaureate/bachelor’s degree plus five years progressive work experience in that field, or for those with “exceptional ability.”
+The EB-2 visas requires a labor certification from the U.S. Department of Labor (DOL).
+A U.S. employer must petition for EB-2 visa applicants unless they qualify for the “national interest exemption” and receive a National Interest Waiver, which will be explained later in the chapter.
+The subgroups of an EB-2 visas are as follows:

-1. Professionals holding an advanced degree (beyond a baccalaureate/bachelor’s degree), or a baccalaureate degree and at least five years progressive experience in the profession; and,
+1. Professionals with an advanced degree or a bachelor’s degree plus at least five years of relevant experience.

 2. Persons with exceptional ability in the arts, sciences, or business.